-- Critical appraisal of current evaluation practices and the light of NPE 2020
+- Critical appraisal of current evaluains a valuains a

 - Choice based choice System (CBCS)

 - Cumulative Grade point Average (CGPA)

 - No Detention policy- Role of Evaluation

 - Construction and Standardization of an Achievement Test

 - Develop a Power Point Presentation on the current practices of Assessment and Evaluation at the Upper Primary Stage - Develop a question paper for upper primary and secondary stage to assess all the aspects of language learning using ICT as a tool - Develop an objective marking scheme of an annual examination Question paper of any class for a methodology paper. - Select any ten Higher level application questions from the textbook of any of your methodology subjects which lend scope to the creativity of the learners.
-Justify your selection of these questions.

-Compilation of result of one class at school level and its analysis (Mean, Median, Mode) and graphical representation.
+Justify your selection of these questions. - \ Compilation of result of one class at school level and its analysis (Mean, Median, Mode) and graphical representation.

-students will be uble to CEO1 Distinguish between Measurement, Examination, Assessment and Evaluation CEO2 Design question papers using various tools of evaluation for assessment of learning.
-CEO3 Select appropriate statistical methods for analysis and interpretation of test scores.
-CEO4 Adopt new trends in evaluation for assessment of learning.
+Distinguish between Measurement, Examination, Assessment and Evaluation CEO 1 Design question papers using various tools of evaluation for assessment of CEO 2 learning.
+Select appropriate statistical methods for analysis and interpretation of test scores.
+CEO3 Adopt new trends in evaluation for assessment of learning.
+CEO 4

 - Linn, Robert L. and Gronlund, Norman E. (2008) Measurement and Assessment in Teaching; Pearson Education Inc. - Gentile, J.R. &Lalley, J.P.
 (2003).
 Standards and mastery learning: Aligning teaching and assessment so all children can learn.
 Thousand Oaks, CA: Corwin. - Guskey, T.R., & Bailey, J.M.
 (2001).
 Developing grading and reporting systems for student learning.
 Thousand Oaks, CA. Corwin. - NatrajanV.andKulshreshta SP (1983).
 Assessing non-Scholastic Aspects-Learners Behavior, New Delhi: Association of Indian Universities. - Robert L. Linn (2008).
 Measurement and Assessment in Teaching.
-Pearson publication - NCERT(2007) National Focus Group Paper on Examination Reforms - Bhatia, S.K & Jindal ,S. (2019 2nd Ed.): A Textbook on Assessment of Learning, Paragon International Publishers, New Delhi. - Srivastava, H. (2018).
+Pearson publication - NCERT(2007) National Focus Group Paper on Examination Reforms - Bhatia, S.K & Jindal, S. (2019 2nd Ed.): A Textbook on Assessment of Learning, Paragon International Publishers, New Delhi. - Srivastava, H. (2018).
 Foundations and Applications of Educational Evaluation, Neel Kamal Publications.

-Course Title: Experiential Learning Course Code: BED108
+Course Title: Experiential Learning